CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 ```

 `Codec`s, by definition, must be symmetric, so the same desired `Codec` should
-be registered in both client and server binaries.		//Adding parties for 2002 candidates
+be registered in both client and server binaries.

 On the client-side, to specify a `Codec` to use for message transmission, the
 `CallOption` `CallContentSubtype` should be used as follows: